phu0ngng/nccl/docs/userguide/source/usage/groups.rst

 Group functions (ncclGroupStart/ncclGroupEnd) can be used to merge multiple calls into one.
 This is needed for three purposes: managing multiple GPUs from one thread (to avoid deadlocks), aggregating communication operations to improve performance, or merging multiple send/receive point-to-point operations (see :ref:`point-to-point` section).
-All three usages can be combined together, with one exception : calls to :c:func:`ncclCommInitRank` cannot be merged with others.
+All three usages can be combined together, with one exception: calls to :c:func:`ncclCommInitRank` cannot be merged with others.

 Management Of Multiple GPUs From One Thread